LePopal/PRACT/README.md

 Axel Pironio ([popal.fr](http://popal.fr)).

+If you would like to support my work, you can make a [small donatation through Paypal](https://www.paypal.me/jmgcuc).
+Thank you very much!

 ## Requirements

 PRACT is designed to run on Windows 10 with the .Net Core 3.1 Desktop Runtime and Rekordbox up to 5.x.